Xorux Virtual Appliance

 Configure OS agent service

-XorMon NG fails to start OS agent service as its default port 8162 is already occupied by LPAR2RRD daemon listener
+XorMon fails to start OS agent service as its default port 8162 is already occupied by LPAR2RRD daemon listener

 Check documentation how to handle it, there are 3 scenarios available.